VILA$^2$: VILA Augmented VILA: Experiments

 \subsection{Specialist Augmentation Results}

-We next transition to our previous state-of-the-art settings to explore the significance of \textit{scaling-up} our \methodshort approach with more pretraining data and larger models to fully study the benefits of specialists.
-Following our VILA-1.5 release practice\footnote{https://github.com/NVlabs/VILA}, we use S2~\cite{shi2024needlargervisionmodels} with Llama 3-8B-Instruct to enhance the visual encoder by scaling on scales rather than increasing input resolution.
-Additionally, we utilize a larger visual encoder, the Intern ViT-6B, which has a comparable number of parameters to the Yi-34B model to ensure balanced training.
+The ``self-augmentation then training'' cycle reaches a plateau after three iterations, as illustrated in Table~\ref{tab:iteration_rounds}.
+However, by incorporating tasks-specific specialists, we can overcome the limit and introduce further performance improvement.

+\textbf{Surpassing the Limit with \methodshort Specialist.} The caption augmented by the specialist (the last example) retains the most visible details and provides more information about spatial relations compared to the "Round-4" caption (Figure~\ref{fig:boostraping_viz}).
+This additional information includes object-to-object relations, as well as localization and clear pose of the major focus, which are not present in the \textit{SpatialRelationQA} dataset.
+We hypothesize this improvement might result from combining knowledge in specialist data and VLM's training data.
+The effectiveness of these enriched captions is demonstrated in Table~\ref{tab:iteration_rounds} (\vila{3} + \textit{spatial specialist}).
+Following the same SFT stage, we observe notable improvements in 5 out of the 8 benchmarks.

-We demonstrate the effectiveness of each specialist on a $\sim$10\% subset of the entire pretraining data blend and the 1.8M SFT blend, as shown in Table~\ref{tab:specialist_comparison}.
-Generally, specialist VLMs show overall improvements across most VQA benchmarks.
-We then combine annotations from all three specialists into multi-round QA pairs for each image and re-train VILA.
-This synergy among the specialists proves highly effective, as scaling-up to the full pretraining set yields significant improvements.
+\textbf{The More Specialists, The Better The Performance.} We next explore the significance of scaling up our \methodshort specialists with more pretraining data using recent state-of-the-art settings.
+We demonstrate the effectiveness of each specialist using S2~\citep{shi2024needlargervisionmodels} with Llama 3-8B-Instruct~\citep{llama3}.
+On a 10\% subset of pretraining data, specialist VLMs show overall improvements across most VQA benchmarks in Table~\ref{tab:specialist_comparison}'s first part.
+We then combine annotations from all three specialists into multi-round QA pairs for each image and retrain VILA.
+This synergy among the specialists proves highly effective, with scaling up to the full pretraining set yielding significant improvements.
+Results on larger models will be discussed in next section.